 Likewise, neighborhoods that are not featured does not mean there isn't anything to see or do in them, or that we haven't visited (we have), but rather that we have not personally tried something we want to feature yet.

 Finally, this list is only meant to be taken as our suggestion of one cool spot in each neighborhood based on our explorations of the city.
 It is not a “best of” list.
 We are not picking out the best neighborhood in Pittsburgh by any means.
 Some recommendations are popular attractions, some are off-the-beaten-path restaurants, and others may be as simple as a viewpoint, cool bridge, or even a small parklet.
 To read more about each spot, click the link in the description to be taken to our full article when available!

 Pittsburgh Neighborhood List

-To navigate this guide, we've broken the 90 neighborhoods up into multiple pages based on general regions of the city.
+To navigate this guide, we've broken up each neighborhood in Pittsburgh based on general region in the city.

 If you are looking for our pick in a specific neighborhood over reading each page of this guide individually, we recommend using the below links to jump around first.
 However, if you wish to read the whole guide from start to finish, use the links at the end of this post to go through neighborhoods by region (we recommend this).